Traditions and Special Events

 Nearly every Wednesday night during the semester, students living in the International House (I-House) theme floor welcome everyone to join them for fun chats, baked goods, great tea, and thoughtful conversations.

-There’s no such thing as bad weather at St. Lawrence--only opportunities to make the most of whatever mother nature throws our way.
-During the coldest, snowiest days of winter, the Outing Club builds a rail on the Brush Memorial Quad.
-Students ski and snowboard on campus on Friday, and then head to nearby Titus Mountain to hit the slopes and dance to live music in the lodge on Saturday.
+There’s no such thing as bad weather at St. Lawrence—only opportunities to make the most of the snow Mother Nature throws our way.
+For Rail Jam, the Outing Club builds a rail on the Brush Memorial Quad where students can ski and snowboard on campus.